egor-tensin/windows7-drivers/utils/libservice/README.md

 ### libservice.lib

-Clients may include the headers by `#include`ing `include/libservice/all.hpp`, which includes all of the other header files.
+Include the headers by `#include`ing `libservice/all.hpp`, which includes all the other header files.

 For service management usage examples, see the utilities descriptions below.